VISIT OUR ART STORE ▶

 How to Use Permanent Masking Medium with Watercolor

-Now, let's talk about the Permanent Masking Medium.
-This one works a little differently but is just as useful.
+The Permanent Masking Medium works differently but is just as useful.

 Permanent Masking Medium Stays on the Paper

-Unlike masking fluid, I never peel this one off.
-It stays on the paper and becomes part of the painting.
-That means it won't give a crisp white, more like a subtle resist.
+Unlike masking fluid, this medium is never peeled off.
+It remains on the paper and becomes part of the painting.
+Instead of creating a crisp white, it leaves a soft resist effect.

 Permanent masking medium